 Your kidneys' main job is to remove toxins and extra fluid from your blood.
 If waste products build up in your body, it can be dangerous and even cause death.

-Hemodialysis (as well as other types of dialysis) does some of the job of the kidneys when they stop working well.
+Hemodialysis (and other types of dialysis) does some of the job of the kidneys when they stop working well.

 During hemodialysis, your blood passes through a tube into an artificial kidney, or filter.